The Universal Dietary Supplement: Branched – Chain Amino Acids (BCAAs)

 - Attenuates muscle atrophy and elevates liver health:

-Recent studies have shown that a daily intake of BCAA’s may reduce the muscle atrophy in convalescent patients.
+Recent studies have shown that daily intake of BCAA’s may reduce the muscle atrophy in convalescent patients.
 A study that has been published in the American Society for Nutrition Journal in 2006 suggested that the daily supplementation of BCAA’s improved the nutritional support in surgical and cancer patients.
 This study revealed that BCAA-enriched daily supplemental food commodities, particularly enriched with leucine, reduced skeletal muscle catabolism and increased skeletal muscle protein and liver albumin synthesis, leading to an overall elevated liver health.2 This means that people who are recovering from a serious illness such as cancer should be supplementing their diet regiment with BCAA’s as it was shown to improve their overall health status significantly.

 - Improves catabolic state and the quality of life in liver cirrhosis patients:

 Recently scientists have discovered that an oral BCAA supplementation could improve the catabolic state and quality of life of liver cirrhosis patients.
-According to Nutrition journal (2007) in a multicenter, randomized study, 48 patients with liver cirrhosis received late-evening supplementation with the BCAA-enriched nutrient mixture of ordinary food, such as a rice ball or bread, for 3 months.
+According to Nutrition journal (2007) in a multicenter randomized study, 48 patients with liver cirrhosis received late-evening supplementation with the BCAA-enriched nutrient mixture of ordinary food, such as a rice ball or bread, for three months.
 During the study period, each patient had strict instructions to follow on energy and protein intake.
 The study has revealed that prolonged oral supplementation with a BCAA mixture is better than ordinary food as a late evening snack.
 It was shown that patients had improved on their serum albumin levels, which is responsible for the transport or various nutrients around the body and the energy metabolism in patients with cirrhosis.3 So if you chose to have a healthy late evening snack, supplement it with BCAA’s, as it will improve your liver health and will also aid in the transport of various vital nutrients around your body for an overall improved health status.

 - Attenuation of onset fatigue from strenuous activity: